l-kaushik/PropHunt/Readme.md

 - Implemented better handling of host leaving session or game.
 - Binded functions to GEngine's OnNetworkFailure and OnTravelFailure.
 - Not using previous method now, but code is not removed either.

+6. 21-03-2025
+- Added prefix for all switchable props, comparing this when player try to switch to a prop.
+- Implemented camera distance change using mouse wheel.
+- Implemented prop rotation feature, using Q and E.
+- Changed prop switch key to R.